Review: SilverKris Lounge Manila (MNL)

 Most seats in the SilverKris Lounge can be found in the expansive main lounge area, which has three rows of sofa chairs lined along the length of the room.
 Each seat is accompanied by a lighted console table, all of which feature a pair of power outlets.
 Along the windows, there are also pairs of sofa chairs arranged facing each other.
 Power outlets are also thoughtfully available for these seats, located on the wall under the windows.

-Although the arrangement of the chairs and seats in this lounge isn’t very creative, I do appreciate how functional and pragmatic the design is.
-The design and placement of chairs definitely maximise the number of seats in this lounge, which is a valuable aspect given how premium-heavy Singapore Airlines planes tend to be.
 In any case, I’d say that I quite like the look and style of this area.
 The combination of the nicely patterned carpets and the warm lighting permeating the space definitely gave the SilverKris Lounge a premium look.
 Although not as comfortable or cosy as the neighbouring Cathay Pacific Lounge, this relatively opulent style is certainly the sort of first impression that Singapore Airlines wishes to cultivate.

-Lounge Wifi
+Lounge WiFi

 The SilverKris Lounge maintains its own WiFi network, which is separate from the network offered in the terminal.
 The SilverKris Lounge WiFi network is password-protected and has decent internet speeds suitable for work or browsing.
 In any case, it’s better than anything offered in the terminal!